end2endzone/end2endzone-hugo/content/blog/2016-08-04-csvplot-a-command-line-script-which-uses-microsoft-excel-to-plot-a-graph-from-a-comma-separated-values-csv-file.md

 Excel is a native platform for parsing Comma-separated values (CSV) files and can be scripted to plot the result into an image.

-The purpose of this script is to allows any programming language which generates data to plot the data into an image by saving the raw data to a CSV file and then using the power of Excel to plot the result into an image.<!--more-->
+The purpose of this script is to allows any programming language which generates data to plot the data into an image by saving the raw data to a CSV file and then using the power of Excel to plot the result into an image.
 Skip to the [download section](#Download) for quick download.

 {{< pleasenote >}}